Example (musician)

-As of 2014 he was the third most downloaded artist in the Dance Music category, after Cascada.

 Early life

-Example was born as Elliot John Gleave on 20 June 1982 at West London Hospital in Hammersmith to Elaine (Johnston) and Michael Gleave.
+Example was born as Elliot John Gleave in West London Hospital in Hammersmith.
 In a 2012 interview with The Guardian, he was stated to have Asperger syndrome, attention deficit hyperactivity disorder and obsessive compulsive disorder.
 He said "I was diagnosed with Asperger's when I was younger.
 I was amazing with numbers, I had a photographic memory, and I hated reading fiction, preferring books on nature and history.
 All symptoms of mild autism."
-He referenced this in the opening track to his fourth album The Evolution of Man, “Come Taste the Rainbow”.
+He referenced this in the opening track to his fourth album The Evolution of Man, "Come Taste the Rainbow".
 He has a younger sister, named Elise.
 He later went on to attend ADT College (now Ashcroft Technology Academy) in Putney.
 Example has claimed in interviews that the main reason he started rapping was due to his introduction to hip-hop through albums by Wu-Tang Clan and Snoop Dogg – the latter's album purchased primarily for "the cool cover art", and to the fact that he was not particularly good at any sports, so started rapping to fit in socially.
 His first experience of rapping was through a rap battle at a house party in Shepherd's Bush in 1994, when he was 12 years old.
 In that battle, he, in his own words, "completely destroyed a useless wanker and a fight broke out so (he) sprinted home".
+He got his stage name Example from a school friend, after his initials E. G.

-Gleave went on to study BA Media Arts at Royal Holloway, University of London, graduating in 2003.
+Gleave went on to study BA Media Arts at Royal Holloway, University of London, graduating in 2004.
 It was during this period that he met Joseph Gardner, AKA Rusher, the producer whom he would go on to work with during his time releasing tracks independently through his All The Chats imprint, and later on Mike Skinner's label The Beats.
-Gleave and Gardner made a concept album in the audio booth of the university film department; this concept album contained the track which would go on to be Example's first white-label vinyl release, "A Pointless Song."
+Gleave and Gardner made a concept album in the audio booth of the university film department; this concept album contained the track which would go on to be Example's first white-label vinyl release, "A Pointless Song".

 He returned to the UK and became a voiceover artist and editor for the Paramount Comedy Channel (now Comedy Central), also working as an editor at MTV Networks.